LoopringSecondary/relay-cluster/docs/deploy/deploy_index.md

 Used to match orders as rings, and submit them to eth network.

 ## Web access
-Web access is supported by aws ALB, which proxy relay-cluster rpc API and ethnode API.
+Web access is supported by aws ALB, which work as a proxy for relay-cluster rpc API and ethnode API.

 * [ALB](deploy_alb.md)